Ultimate Guide to Puerto Rican Festivals and Holidays

 Baseball in Puerto Rico is as iconic as the island’s stunning beaches.
 Introduced by America and Cuba in 1897, it quickly became the island’s favorite pastime.
 Thanks to the warm climate, baseball is a year-round sport here, letting players hone their skills and fans enjoy games anytime.

 Legends like Roberto Clemente and Carlos Beltran hail from Puerto Rico, adding to the sport’s allure.
-Clemente, in particular, is a national , celebrated not just for his incredible talent but also for his humanitarian efforts.
+Clemente, in particular, is a national hero, celebrated not just for his incredible talent but also for his humanitarian efforts.

 PlayerAchievements